 State of New Hampshire RSA 466.1 requires that every owner or keeper of a dog four months old or older shall annually cause it to be registered, numbered, described, and licensed for one year in the city or town in which the dog is kept.
 Regardless of when the license is obtained, the license shall be effective from May 1st of each year to April 30th of the subsequent year.
 Dog licenses are available at the Town Clerk’s office.
 In order to avoid fines, please remember to register your dogs by April 30th.

-Residents of Acworth who will be 18 years of age or older on election day and are citizens of the United States, may register to vote at the Town Clerk’s office up to 10 days before any election during office hours or contact the Supervisors of the Check list, Gordon and Betty Gowan (603)-835-6531 or Marianne Nevelson (603) 835-6896.
+Residents of Acworth who will be 18 years of age or older on election day and are citizens of the United States, may register to vote at the Town Clerk’s office up to 10 days before any election during office hours or contact the Supervisors of the Check list, Betty Gowan (603)-835-6531 or Marianne Nevelson (603) 835-6896.
 You may also register at the town hall on election day.